Krizeon/CS452-Ross-Traffic/README.md

 1. Collecting data.
 (10/31 ~ 11/13)
 2. Working on code to:
     * Get our background subtracted white blobs to be more connected (11/4)
-        b.
-Remove any outliers like the grey noise or people wandering around (11/11)
+    * Remove any outliers like the grey noise or people wandering around (11/11)
-        c.
-Define what a line of people looks like in our algorithm ( 11/11)
+    * Define what a line of people looks like in our algorithm ( 11/11)
-        d.
-Remove as much noise as possible ( 11/4)
+    * Remove as much noise as possible ( 11/4)
-        e.
-Establish thresholds that allows us to dictate how (full) the dinning all is at a given time(This was removed due               to time constraints)
+    * Establish thresholds that allows us to dictate how (full) the dinning all is at a given time(This was removed due               to time constraints)

 3. Aggregate video data from Ross Dining Hall for the next two weeks (10/31 ~ 11/13)
 4. Finish implementing thresholds to our code (11/4)